Laudylau/express_teaching_app/README.md

 If postgres logs an error about a missing role, run this from your command line:

-`docker-compose exec postgres psql -h localhost -U postgres -c "CREATE USER teaching_app WITH PASSWORD ;'ForPony';"`
+`docker-compose exec postgres psql -h localhost -U postgresql -c "CREATE USER teaching_app WITH PASSWORD ;'ForPony';"`

 # About the app